 Data to Action Framework

 CHAMPS is committed to using our data to inform specific and immediate actions that help the communities where we work.
-Most deaths in children under five years of age are preventable, and CHAMPS' expert DeCoDe panels assess preventability as part of each case evaluation.
+Most deaths in children under five are preventable, and CHAMPS' expert DeCoDe panels assess preventability as part of each case evaluation.
 These data represent the proportion of deaths that are preventable according to DeCoDe findings and the panel's assessment of the type of intervention needed to prevent future deaths.

 Understanding the Data

 Members of Determination of Cause of Death, or DeCoDe, panels at each CHAMPS site review all data available for each death and follow WHO guidance to attribute causes of death.
 These procedures include using ICD-10 (10th International Statistical Classification of Diseases and Related Health Problems) to classify conditions and recording causes of death in a format matching WHO’s death certificate.
 In some situations, a death will have an immediate cause (lower respiratory infection, for example) that occurred in an otherwise healthy child.
 In these situations, the immediate and underlying cause of death will be the same.
 In other situations, a death may have an immediate cause (lower respiratory infection, for example) that occurred as a consequence of a child having other diseases (HIV infection, for example).
 In this case, the condition that originally existed that gave rise to one or more complications that led to death is known as the underlying cause of death.
 Comorbid conditions are those that may have contributed to the cause of death, but not directly.
 CHAMPS records immediate and underlying causes of death and comorbid conditions.
 In rare cases, the data available to DeCoDe panels are not adequate to determine a cause of death with any certainty.
 In these situations, the cause of death is recorded as undetermined.